|Max Headroom||N/A||Bridge Clearance||N/A|

 Engines.
-The L650 Fly is powered by a pair of Cat C-18A 1150-hp engines and Sea Ray tells us that these engines allow her to cruise comfortably at 30-32 mph and achieve a WOT speed of 37 mph.
+The L650 Fly is powered by a pair of Cat C-18A 1150-hp engines.
 Seakeeper gyrostabilizers are standard.
 Glendinning joystick controls are offered to ease the transition to a larger class for operators that may feel they aren’t up to handling something such as the L650 Fly in close quarters.
 The engines themselves are fresh water cooled, lighting is 24V and a fire suppression system is installed.
 Bilge pumps are all 24V and high-water alarms are included.

 Inboard Propulsion?
 This may be one of the most interesting decisions of all that the Sea Ray engineers made when designing the L650 Fly.
 Why not pod drives?
 There are some very good reasons why not.
 First, straight inboard drives are simple, very low maintenance, systems.
 What they may lack in some cruising speed efficiency they make up for in initial cost and elimination of annual service needs.